Spenquatch/listen-cli/README.md

 - Endpoint tuning via `LISTEN_SHERPA_RULE1`, `RULE2`, `RULE3`

 For local engines we keep the microphone loop warm by default so the first words are never clipped.
 The hotkey simply decides when HUD updates and pastes occur.
 Set `BACKGROUND_ALWAYS_LISTEN=off` if you need the legacy push-to-talk behavior.
+`BACKGROUND_PREBUFFER_SECONDS` (default `0.4`) controls how much pre-roll audio we keep while idle so the first utterance always includes its opening syllables.

 ### AssemblyAI realtime